 Fully immerse yourself in the Bolivian jungle with this exciting 4-day tour.
 No trip to Bolivia would be complete without a trip to the Madidi National Park, one of the most ecologically diverse places on the planet.
 See the exotic wildlife, visit a local community, and try your hand at constructing a log raft, the traditional transport of indigenous Amazonian people.

 The day starts at 8:30am, when we depart from Rurrenabaque.
 After an hour’s boat journey, we will visit a local community to discover more about their way of life, and to share a little bit with the local people.
 Then we will continue our journey, enjoying beautiful scenery such as the Bala Canyon.

 Different sounds of birds and monkeys greet the new day.
-We will have breakfast at about 8:00am, collect our belongings, and then go to the River Tuichi.
-Here, we will build a log raft (the traditional transport of indigenous Amazonian people), and go rafting for about 2 hours.
-However, we will also have the boat for security, for our backpacks and for people who do not wish to participate in this activity.
-We will have lunch at the "Mashaquipe" eco-lodge, and later return to Rurrenabaque, where we will arrive at about 4:00pm.
+We will have breakfast at about 7:30am, collect our belongings, and then go to the River Tuichi.
+There we will experience building a log raft "Callapo", and travel downriver on raft back to “Mashaquipe” Lodge.
+We will have lunch at the "Mashaquipe" eco-lodge, and later return to Rurrenabaque, where we will arrive at about 3:00pm.

 DAY 1: 07:45 - 08:15